RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Related Works

 While LLMs have achieved human-level knowledge in various fields, they still suffer from outdated knowledge and hallucinations \cite{hallucination}.
 Combining retrieval-augmented generation (RAG) with LLMs \cite{rag, rag-survey} addresses these issues by retrieving information from an external database based on the query, allowing for updates without retraining the LLM.

 Recent advances in MLLMs have expanded RAG to multimodal applications, including text-to-image generation \cite{reimagen, ramlm}, image captioning \cite{sarto2022retrieval, smallcap, evcap}, and video captioning \cite{ravideocap}.
-This study applies a multimodal RAG approach to generate radiology reports by retrieving text data with embeddings aligned to CXR images.
+In this study, we apply a multimodal RAG approach to generate radiology reports by retrieving text data with embeddings aligned to CXR images.